 Added: mixed team relay

-The mixed team relay was on the program of the 2010 and 2014 Summer Youth Olympic Games, as well as the most recent Asian Games and Commonwealth Games.
-It will debut at the Pan Am Games in 2018.
+The mixed team relay has been on the program of the Summer Youth Olympic Games since they were first held at Singapore 2010.
+It was also included at recent editions of the Asian Games and Commonwealth Games and will debut at the Pan Am Games in 2019.
 Teams of two men and two women will each complete a short-course triathlon (300m swim, 8km bike, 2km run) before tagging off to a teammate.

 Added: two women’s teams, increasing tournament field from eight to 10